M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

     - [ProtonDB](https://www.protondb.com/)
     - [Lutris](https://lutris.net/)

-## The Meh
+## The Meh: Linux Struggles

 - **GPU driver setup** can get a little spicy but Nobara solves this out of the box.
 - **Not every game works.** Linux gaming has come a long way, but some titles still break.
 You might need to tweak settings, or accept that some just don’t run (_Escape from Tarkov_, looking at you).
 - **Anti-cheat** systems are still a problem.
-Kernal-level tools like EAC and BattlEye often just say “nope” to Linux.
+Kernel-level tools like EAC and BattlEye often just say “nope” to Linux.
 - **Modding** is hit-or-miss.
 With all the abstraction layers, modding can become fragile or weirdly buggy.
 ![https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExYnBreG5veDFuNm5kbmRqd3RhcHU2NTdncTc0bTZ4Y29iZDJ0bzh3bSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT77XTpyEzJ4OJO06c/giphy.gif](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExYnBreG5veDFuNm5kbmRqd3RhcHU2NTdncTc0bTZ4Y29iZDJ0bzh3bSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT77XTpyEzJ4OJO06c/giphy.gif#center)
 - The **Linux terminal** is a superpower but with WSL and PowerShell, Windows has started catching up.
 Somewhat.
 Still, Linux is where I live.
 - **Media support** isn’t ideal.
 OBS runs well, but if you’re trying to use stuff like Lightroom or DaVinci Resolve, you’re in Wine/emulator territory and it’s janky.
 Web versions?
 Feature-stripped.
 - **Fragmented install methods** can get confusing fast. `.deb`, `.rpm`, Flatpak, AppImage pick your poison.
 Nobara tries to streamline this with a unified update GUI, but if you're not careful, your system starts to feel like Frankenstein’s monster.
-## The Ugly
+## The Ugly: System Issues
 - **Gaming abstraction ≠ flawless.** Proton and Wine do most of the lifting, but you _will_ run into random bugs, stutters, crashes, or “why is this happening” moments.
 ![https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExMXNrbTB0ZGY0MnhmM2x3MWkydTg3aXJhZnEwbDI2b2gycWtqdTNlOCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/i7JBZ17h3gFJUKwzH0/giphy.gif](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExMXNrbTB0ZGY0MnhmM2x3MWkydTg3aXJhZnEwbDI2b2gycWtqdTNlOCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/i7JBZ17h3gFJUKwzH0/giphy.gif#center)
 That’s when you think: _“Wouldn’t it just be easier to reboot into Windows?”_